dclaar/purple_air/README.md

 ## Features

+- Uses the JSON endpoint's built-in 120 second average, which is updated every 10 seconds
 - Uses accelerometer to display text correctly with device on either side.
 - Uses the WiFi credentials that were setup in M5Burner.
 - All of the hardware-specific code is abstracted to m5stick.py, so it is